RAF Dalton, Yorkshire.

 ROC Post.
 (Royal Observer Corps)

 Opposite the bomb store area is this little mound of earth with odd bits sticking out of it.
-It ia a Royal Observer Corps Post.
+It is a Royal Observer Corps Post.
 Built in the late 1950's early 60's and had one small room underground for three people.
 The ROC went from observing enemy aircraft above ground then underground to monitor the fall at nuclear bombs.
-Subterranean Britannica has a very good site on the subject.

 Site of ROC post.